hyperledger/besu-docs/docs/private-networks/tutorials/clique.md

 ---
 title: Create a Clique network
 sidebar_position: 4
-description: Hyperledger Besu private network using the Clique (proof of authority) consensus protocol
+description: Create a private network using the Clique consensus protocol.
 ---

 # Create a private network using Clique